 1. Buy products in bulk and sell them online

-Many businesses center on the simple concept of importing products in bulk and selling them individually for a profit.
+Many businesses center on importing products in bulk and selling them individually for a profit.

 Maybe you recently traveled abroad and came across unique products that aren’t readily available in your market but that you sense an appetite for.
 Or maybe you’ve zeroed in on a niche market and know the perfect way to serve it.

 Either way, if these products are relatively easy to store and ship, you may have some solid home-based business ideas on your hands.

 You can even initially use your home as a showroom to sell locally, giving you the option to expand with additional storage space and employees as you validate your idea and sales start to ramp up.
 This is how Artemis Design Co. got its start.

 I was living in the south end of Boston, and I had my living room just full of these products.
 I would have people come over if they wanted to look at something or try something on, and that’s how I made my first sale.

 If you’re a maker yourself (or know someone who is), consider turning that hobby into a business.
 Even if you have to create your products elsewhere—in a studio, commercial kitchen, or workshop—you may be able to store and sell them in your own home.

 When you have the ability to control nearly every aspect of the products you sell, you can make them more cost effective, improve their quality, or cater them to a certain audience by targeting demand in the market.

 Josh Pigford already had a thriving home business in a business analytics startup, but wanted to find a way to flex his creative muscles.
 He started printing succulent planters at home with his 3D printer—and a new business was born.
 Cedar & Sail now carries planters, coasters, and other small desk tchotchkes.